asha-saini06/java-refresher-notes/Notes.md

 - **Complexity**: Inheritance can make the code more complex and harder to understand.
 This is especially true if the inheritance hierarchy is deep or if multiple inheritances is used.
 - **Tight Coupling**: Inheritance creates a tight coupling between the superclass and subclass, making it difficult to make changes to the superclass without affecting the subclass.

+> ❓: Why **multiple inheritance** is not supported in Java?

+▶ To reduce the complexity and simplify the language, multiple inheritance is not supported in Java.

+Consider a scenario where A, B and C are three classes.
+The C class inherits A and B classes.
+If A and B classes have same method and you call it from child class object, there will be ambiguity to call method of A or B class.
+Since compile time errors are better than runtime errors, Java renders compile time error if you inherit 2 classes. so whether you have same method or different, there will be compile time error now.

 ## 41. Polymorphism  (Method Overriding - Runtime Polymorphism)
 Polymorphism means "**many forms**", and it occurs when we have many classes that are related to each other by inheritance.